ajitgoel/Notes/Azure-203Exam/ExamQuestionsDump.md

 CloudTable cloudTable = tableClient.getTableReference(tableName); cloudTable.createIfNotExists();

 Box 2: No -
-New records are inserted with TableOperation.insert.
+==New records are inserted with TableOperation.insert.
 Old records are not updated.
-To update old records TableOperation.insertOrReplace should be used instead.
+To update old records TableOperation.insertOrReplace should be used instead.==

 Box 3: No -